How to Avoid Common Peer Review Pitfalls (Completed)

-- Best practices on how to create an environment that focuses on quality;
+- Provide best practices on how to create an environment that focuses on quality

-- Basic steps for monitoring and performing internal inspections
+- Discuss basic steps for monitoring and performing internal inspections

-- Key considerations related to establishing a quality control system based on the AICPA Statements on Quality Control Standards
+- Discuss key considerations related to establishing a quality control system based on the AICPA Statements on Quality Control Standards

-- Address significant recurring engagement deficiencies and how to prevent them
+- Address significant recurring engagement deficiencies and how to prevent them; and

-- Recognize practical and insightful perspectives on how a CPA firm will prepare for its upcoming AICPA Peer Review
+- The objective of this course is to provide both practical and insightful perspectives on how a CPA firm will prepare for its upcoming AICPA Peer Review.

 NASBA Field of Study